A Women-Only Bike Trip in Vietnam – Page Two

 It actually wasn’t so bad as long as you brought toilet paper in with you and also tried to hold your breath because the rank, stale smell of urine was a bit unpleasant (that’s an understatement).

-The even more basic ‘latrines’ we’d come across consisted of a tile trough in the floor with raised blocks for your feet.
+The even more basic ‘latrines’ we’d come across consisted of a tiled trough in the floor with raised blocks for your feet.
 There were literally pairs of blocks in a row where several bladder-full women could squat together and have a lovely little pee.

 Of course, when we came upon this we went one at a time.
 Not only is it unpleasant getting splattered with your ‘own,’ you certainly don’t want someone else’s getting on you!